rickmurdock/notes/WebSecurityIntroduction.md

   1. The attacker inject the malicious code into the server via a vulnerable form, which is stored in the database.

-  2.The victims makes a `request` to the website.
+  2. The victims makes a `request` to the website.

-  3.The `response`, containing the malicious code, is sent to the victim.
+  3. The `response`, containing the malicious code, is sent to the victim.

-  4.The victim's browser executes the code sending the victims data back to the attacker's server.
+  4. The victim's browser executes the code sending the victims data back to the attacker's server.

 * **DOM-based XSS**: a combination of both `persistent` and `reflected` `XSS`:

 1. A URL containing the malicious code is sent to the victim.

   2. The victim then `requests` the URL from the website.